Just in case, I changed my appearance every time I reached a blind spot.

 Dogs?

-These are not even local animals!
+These were not even local animals!
 This sick fuck kept invasive fauna as pets?!
 Who does that?
-The general-to-be was supposed to be first in line to exterminate them!
+The general-to-be was supposed to be the first in line to exterminate them!

 What a terrible final thought to have.

-Whilst the animals bickered amongst themselves on who’d get the first bite, I undid another vial with gas.
+While the animals squabbled over who would get the first bite, I undid a vial with gas.
 I didn’t have a slightest inkling if their alien anatomy was susceptible to common poisons, but that was worth a shot.
 The only shot.

 They were the very antithesis to civilisation.
 Especially within this region.
 I couldn’t comprehend why a general’s relative would have them around.
-Military’s sole goal was to exterminate strange animals.
+Military’s sole goal was to exterminate mutated animals.

 He will pay for this.